 If you’re considering the option of replacing your wheels it’s likely that you could be seeking advice on how you can preserve your budget and make the right choices for your upcoming wheel purchase.
-Here are some of the most common mistakes that people are making as they purchase new tires and wheels:
+Here are some of the most common mistakes that people are making as they buying wheels and tires.

 Fitment includes the diameter, offset, and width of the tire.
 Negative offsets will push the tire out more and positive offsets will suck in the tire.
 With changes in diameter, you want to make sure that you can find a fitment that will suit your wheel without impacting the inside wall or rubbing along the tire.
 Problems with the fitment can lead to excess wear on the tire, the chance that it may not fit correctly, or the chance that you could experience a wide range of performance issues by installing the wrong tire configuration.